mvolkmann/blog/src/ocaml.md

 The name is short for "Categorical Abstract Machine Language".
 OCaml is short for "Objective Caml".

+OCaml is a member of the ML family of programming languages.

+Supposedly the OCaml compiler is much faster than the Haskell compiler.
+TODO: Verify this.

 OCaml source files have the extension `.ml` which stands for "meta language".

 ## Installing